 For specific mailboxes, you can enter the common name or email address of a mailbox, a group. or a dynamic distribution group.

-- 9 Specify the Windows credentials to be used for the LDAP connection or select the Use Data Engine service credential option. - 10 Specify the Office 365 credential to be used to collect the Exchange Online mailbox configuration data through remote PowerShell.
+9 Specify the Windows credentials to be used for the LDAP connection or select the Use Data Engine service credential option.

+- 10 Select the authentication method to be used for remote PowerShell: - Basic